Supreme Court of Georgia (U.S. state): History

 Georgia was established as a state under the Federal Constitution in 1788.
 In the state's early days the justice system was set up so that matters of law were settled at a local level with no appellate courts.
 In 1799, the Judiciary Act stated that the judges of Georgia would meet annually and discuss any laws or rules that may have or would cause argument among the state.
 This allowed much of the laws and rules to be somewhat uniform across the state.
 This did not last long, however, as the General Assembly (state legislature) repealed that procedure in 1801, referring any arguments then-outstanding back to each county for decision by the local presiding judge.

 From then, the judges of the superior courts (the general trial courts) began conferring informally on difficult points of law.
 When a group of superior court judges declared an act of the legislature unconstitutional, however, the legislature in 1815 disapproved even of this practice.

 At that point, with no way of ensuring superior court decisions would be uniform throughout the state, several successive governors from the 1820s to 1840s urged the creation of a supreme court.
-In 1828, Governor John Forsyth complained that the then-eight superior court judges were not bound by precedent from either their predecessors not from a higher court.
+In 1828, Governor John Forsyth complained that the then-eight superior court judges were not bound by precedent from either their predecessors nor from a higher court.
 As a result, there was neither "uniformity nor certainty in the laws for the security of the rights of persons or property.
 The confusion produced by contemporary contradictory decisions, everyday increases – property is held and recovered in one part, and lost in another part of the state under like circumstances – rights are asserted and maintained in one circuit, and denied in another, in analogous cases."